simple-last-fm-scrobbler/sls/README.md

 [![Serious Issues](https://img.shields.io/github/issues/simple-last-fm-scrobbler/sls/serious.svg?style=round)](https://github.com/simple-last-fm-scrobbler/sls/labels/serious)
 [![Critical Issues](https://img.shields.io/github/issues/simple-last-fm-scrobbler/sls/critical.svg?style=round)](https://github.com/simple-last-fm-scrobbler/sls/labels/critical)

-Simple Last.fm Scrobbler (SLS) is a simple app that scrobbles music listened to on an Android phone.
+Simple Scrobbler (SS) is a simple app that scrobbles music listened to on an Android phone.
 Scrobbling means submitting listening information to Last.fm (and optionally/additionally Libre.fm and ListenBrainz) when you play a track, and you can then get music recommendations and view you listening history and statistics at Last.fm.

 Before the release of a new version of SLS, it will be available here to test for one week in [GitHub Releases](https://github.com/simple-last-fm-scrobbler/sls/releases).